Guppy: Predator diversion

 When guppies detect a predator, their irises rapidly darken from silver to jet black, which draws predators to attack the guppies' head instead of their body's center of mass.
 Perhaps counterintuitively, this predator divertive behaviour allows guppies to rapidly pivot out of the way as predators lunge where the guppies' head was; this "matador-like" anti-predator behaviour was first described in guppies but may be found in other animal species with bright, attention-grabbing colouration located on vital organs, such as epaulette sharks.

 Parasites

-Guppies are also host to a range of parasites and one of these, Gyrodactylus turnbulli, has been used as a model system for studying host-parasite interactions.
+Guppies are also host to a range of parasites and one of these, the flatworm Gyrodactylus turnbulli, has been used as a model system for studying host-parasite interactions.
 Recent work on this has shown that the interaction between exposure to chronic anthropogenic noise and G. turnbulli can decrease guppy survival.
 While a short burst of underwater noise has positive effects on parasite densities on the host.
 Most likely resulting in negative fitness effects for guppies.